faetschi/SWSEC_ZAP/README.md

-# Password Generator using Node.js
+# Test for Intercepting POST Requests from Frontend to Backend using OWASP ZAP Attack Proxy and Node.js Server

-### Test for Intercepting POST Requests from Frontend to Backend using OWASP ZAP Attack Proxy and Node.js Server
+## Password Generator

 The application implements **only client-side** password generation limit of **max 10 passwords** at form completion, with **no server-side validation** to check if the `numPasswords` variable is actually less than 10.